 The Body as Archive: How Unprocessed Trauma Lives in Tissue

-Most high-achieving women I work with have a complicated relationship with their bodies.
+Most driven, ambitious women I work with have a complicated relationship with their bodies.
 The body is something to be optimized, managed, pushed through.
 A good body performs on demand, shows up early, recovers fast, and doesn’t cause problems at inconvenient times.
 When the body starts to “act up”—with unexplained symptoms, chronic pain, immune disruptions—the first instinct is often the same one that applies to everything else: find the fix, manage the problem, get back to functioning.

 But bodies don’t work the way spreadsheets do.
 And when the symptoms are rooted in unprocessed trauma, no amount of optimizing or managing gets to the source.

 The foundational text here—the one I return to again and again in my practice—is Bessel van der Kolk’s The Body Keeps the Score.
 His central argument is that traumatic experiences don’t just live in memory.
 They live in the body itself: in the way the shoulders brace, in the shallow breathing that never quite deepens, in the gut that clenches at the sound of a particular tone of voice.
 The nervous system, shaped by early experience, continues to respond to the present through the lens of the past.
 The body, in other words, is an archive.
+(PMID: 9384857)

-This is particularly true for high achievers whose overachievement is rooted in trauma.
+This is particularly true for driven women whose overachievement is rooted in trauma.
 These are women who learned early that the safest thing they could do was keep moving, keep performing, keep the focus outward.
 Feeling was a luxury they couldn’t afford.
 Stopping was dangerous.
 The internal world—the grief, the fear, the rage, the exhaustion—got pressed down, packed away, compartmentalized with extraordinary efficiency.
 And the body absorbed it all.

 Research by Jeronimus, Eilers, and Aan het Rot (2023), published in Psychosomatic Medicine, confirmed what trauma clinicians have long observed: childhood trauma is positively and significantly associated with adult somatic symptoms, both in cross-sectional measurement and in day-to-day ecological momentary assessment.
 The association holds even after controlling for age, sex, education, and relationship status.
 The body doesn’t forget, even when the mind has been trained to move on.